MLB on Fox: 2017–2021

 For the 2017 postseason, Fox's MLB coverage unveiled a new graphics package first seen on its NFL telecasts, though the same layout from the 2014 version for the scoring bug continued to be used, with the addition of two statistical panes atop the scoring bug for batter/pitcher matchups, game at-bat results, and individual statistics.
 Also, the inning indicator, the ball-strike counter and the out counter (which is now back to being numerically represented) were all moved to the bottom of the scoring bug.

 In 2020, Fox unveiled a new graphics package for its NFL and college football coverage starting with Super Bowl LIV.
 Baseball broadcasts continued using this package through the end of the 2021 regular season, as the new on-screen look is for football only.
-Beginning with the 2021 season, Fox and FS1 started using stylized "graphic novel" illustrations on players rather than traditional photos, similar to those used on the network's NFL coverage since the previous year's Super Bowl.
+Beginning with the 2021 season, Fox and FS1 started using stylized "graphic novel" illustrations on players rather than traditional photos, similar to those used on the network's NFL coverage since the previous year's Super Bowl and later used by NASCAR Cup Series coverage starting in 2022.
 In the same season, Fox debuted a retro-inspired graphics package designed for broadcasts for the annual Field of Dreams game, using classic team logos and old-looking scoreboard-based animations for the score bug.

 2021–present

 In October 2021, Fox unveiled a new graphics package specifically for its baseball broadcasts, starting with the 2021 ALDS.
 This score bug, which increased in size, features an unconventional layout (also used in 2011 and 2012), with the team abbreviations over the scores, the inning, ball-strike counter and the out counter sandwiched in between, with the bases at the bottom.
 The two statical panes atop the score bug for batter/pitcher matchups, game at bat results and individual stats are retained in this design.
+In the 2024 season, Fox debuted a re-tooled version of the retro-inspired graphics package designed for the broadcast for the Rickwood Field game, this time being based on the design of the scoreboard in the Negro Leagues.

+On August 2 and 3, 2025, Fox used some elements from NASCAR on Fox during MLB Speedway Classic at Bristol Motor Speedway in which Atlanta Braves defeated Cincinnati Reds 4-2.